Barbed Wire in Aphrodite’s Garden

 “You’ll have to take that coat off.”

-“You go in—I’m coming.”
-She waved him away from her.
+“I’m coming.”
+She waved him away.

 Chris and Rebecca (In Rebecca’s Bedroom)

-She was sitting at her dressing table in bra and panties.
+She was sitting at her dressing table in her bra and panties.
 “What’s wrong?” she said without looking away from the mirror.

 Principal Characters